 Overview

-Sorted provides simplistic integration methods to enable Sorted’s partner carriers to submit their delivery events directly to our package tracking platform.
+Sorted provides simplistic integration methods to enable Sorted carriers to submit their delivery events directly to our package tracking platform.

 This enables carriers to provide structured and timely package tracking data to Sorted so that tracking events can be accurately recorded, providing retailers with real-time visibility and consistent package tracking across their delivery network.

-This guide explains the integration methods and the data specifications of how a partner carrier should submit their package tracking data to us for processing.
+This guide explains the integration methods and the data specifications of how a Sorted carrier should submit their package tracking data to us for processing.

 To begin, please view the following: